dhanush72/dhanush72/README.md

 <summary>
   More about me
 </summary>

+- Creating responsive and intuitive user experiences for websites.
+- Designs and develops custom or proprietary frontend web applications using a combination of HTML, CSS, JavaScript, and other dynamic programming languages.
+- Works with web designers to create designs that are visually appealing and work well on all web browsers.

 My job is to build website and android app so that it is functional and user-friendly but at the same time attractive and responsive.
 Moreover, I add personal touch to your project and make sure that is easy to use.
 My aim is to bring across your message and identity in the most creative way.
 I created web design, android app and wordpress websites for many clients.